enhancv/braintree-as-promised/README.md

 ## Documantation

-calling `promised(gateway)` will return a new gateway object with all the methods converted to promise-based, using native promises.
-You can continue to use your gateway object normall, as it does not change anything there
+calling `promised(gateway)` will return a new gateway object with all the methods converted to promise-based ones, using native promises.
+You can continue to use your gateway object normal, as it does not change anything on the original object.

 Additionally it handles the "result.success" parameter, so that if success === false, the promise is rejected with the returned error message.